EUR/GBP Exchange rate

 • Commodities: Oil and Gold.

-• Bonds: Gilt (debt securities issued by the Bank of England) and Bund (the German word for "bond", a debt security issued by Germany's federal government).
+• Bonds: The Gilt (debt securities issued by the Bank of England) and Bund (the German word for "bond", a debt security issued by Germany's federal government).

 The organizations and people that affect the most the moves of the EUR/GBP pair are:

-• London’s City Financial District: This is still the largest and most developed financial market in the world and as a result banking and finance have become strong contributors to the national economic growth.
+• London’s City Financial District: One of the largest and most developed financial markets in the world, it plays a pivotal role in driving the UK’s economic growth, with banking and finance serving as significant contributors to the national economy.

-• GDP (Gross Domestic Product), the total market value of all final goods and services produced in a country.
-It is a gross measure of market activity because it indicates the pace at which a country's economy is growing or decreasing.
+• GDP (Gross Domestic Product): The total market value of all final goods and services produced in a country.
+It serves as a gross measure of economic activity, indicating whether a country's economy is expanding or contracting.
+A high or a better - than-expected reading is generally positive for the NZD, while a low reading tends to be negative.